davdeveloper/DeveloperHelper/README.md

 | Shift + L      | Save your position |

 #### Features 0.1 Beta
-* Save the player position in the GTAV/save.txt file With your special word
+* Save the player position in the GTAV/save.txt file with your special word